bencoveney/bencoveney.github.io/posts/rudiment-wiki.md

 Looking forward, there's some stuff I'd like to add in the future:

 - It would be nice to add the ability to "play back" a rudiment, so that you could hear an example if you aren't familiar with it.
 There's a question there about if/how the left/right hands should be represented in audio.
 It also might involve working out a way to either embed and read MIDI data, or render some audio files from the LilyPond inputs.
-- At the moment the site only includes the 40 PAS rudiments - but there's a whole world of rudiments out there I could add in.
+- At the moment the site only includes the 40 PAS rudiments - but there's a whole world of rudiments out there I could add in (or accept as community submissions).
 Even within the PAS set I have seen some variations, for example different resources include or exclude accents on certain beats.
-If the set of rudiments grows, I'd probably need to put some thought into sorting and filtering the list, and ensuring the single HTML file doesn't grow too large.
+If the collection of rudiments grows, I'd probably need to put some thought into sorting and filtering the list, and ensuring the single HTML file doesn't grow too large.

 With that said, I'm pretty happy with the way the page looks now.
 I was able to get all the rudiments rendering nicely, in a single concise HTML file, with enough added "juice" to make it a useful practice resource.